Creative Random Acts of Kindness Activities for Teachers and Counselors in the Classroom

 These cards for peers and community helpers are a fan favorite- nothing makes a child light up more than creating something for those who mean the most to them.
 This is a powerful way to encourage students to look for opportunities to pay it forward, wherever they go.

-Have students sneak them in library books, send as a batch to local hospitals, fire stations, to teachers or students around the school or nursing homes.
+Have students sneak them in library books, send as a batch to local hospitals, fire stations, to teacher and counselor mailboxes, or students around the school or nursing homes.

 A child’s superpower is their ability to learn through observation so the number one action that we could take to foster a kind, inclusive environment is to do so by modeling.
 I loved connecting emotional intelligence to community circles.